-There’s no place like home: New campaign launched to help care for patients at home
+There’s No Place Like Home: campaign to help care for patients at home

-Health and care organisations in Gloucestershire have teamed up to launch a new campaign aimed at making patients and their families more aware of the benefits of recovering at home just as soon as they are well enough to leave hospital
+Health and care organisations in Gloucestershire continue to work together in making patients and their families more aware of the benefits of recovering at home, just as soon as they are well enough to leave hospital.